 During 2015, the rifle toured the country to enable the public to view it and hold it.
 Having become the poster boy for the firm, Corbett’s Rigby has been used as the model for their new line of rifles, in the classic 275 Rigby calibre.
 This comes on the coat-tails of the success of the ‘Big Game’ version, which has been selling well for a couple of years in .416 and .375 H&H.

 ‘ Presented to Mr. J.G.
 Corbett by Sir J.P.
 Hewett KCSI, Lieutenant Governor of the United Provinces in recognition of his having killed a man-eating tigress at Champawat in 1907’,

 It serves as a reminder of the DNA that runs through the Rigby-Mauser rifles of today and a relic of the long-dead days of the Raj.
 Perhaps we will see Rigby-Mausers in the field for another hundred years.
 We know the classic Mauser ’98 action will last that long and the features of the rifle remain evocative of properly-made, well-designed hunting rifles.
 They remain timeless.
 I want one!

 The precursor to the new line of .275 Rigby rifles is a custom , best quality example, to be engraved with illustrations from Corbett’s books and donated to Safari Club International.
 This is well underway and promises to be a beautiful, unique piece of gun-making.
-The photo on the left shows the rifle in progress, on the bench at Rigby’s London premises.
-Expect to see it in all its glory at SCI in Las Vegas in January next year.
+After writing this article, Thie new 'Corbett Rifle' rifle sold at SCI for a record price of $250,000.